kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

-The `predecessor` field contains the information about the node preceding the current node in the *Chord ring*.
-We need to store information about `predecessor`, because joining node will need that information to decide if the `predecessor` should be the new `successor` of that node.
+The `predecessor` field contains information about the node preceding the current node in the *Chord ring*.
+Whe need to store this information to keep the *ring* in sync.
+When a node runs a `stabilize` job, it checks if it still is the `predecessor` of its `successor`.
+If it is not, it updates the *finger table* to include the new node.
 The `finger_table` field contains information about some of the nodes in the *ring* for easier lookup.
 We also have a `successor` method that returns the first node in the finger table, which is the immediate `successor` of the current node.

-When the `finger_table` is created, all the fingers are pointing to the same node, which is the `successor` of the current node.
+When the `finger_table` is created, all the fingers are pointing to the same node, which is the immediate `successor` of the current node.
 The `init_finger_table` method is used to initialize the finger table.

-We also need to define `Finger` struct.
-It will contain the start identifier from which the node is potentially responsible for, and the node itself.
+Let's create the `Finger` struct and implement some methods.
+The struct will contain `node` and a `start` field which is a starting *id* from which the node is potentially responsible for.

 ```rust
 pub(crate) struct Finger {